One Hack and One Doctor Appointment Led To This Newsletter

 Then, during a difficult time in my career, I discovered Brené Brown and her podcast Dare to Lead.
 It became my refuge.

-Through Brené, I found more teachers—Adam Grant, Simon Sinek, Susan David, and so many others.
+Through Brené, I found more teachers like Adam Grant, Simon Sinek, Susan David, and many others.
 They became the mentors I lacked in real life.

 But little did I know that the real turning point would come through Instagram.